Optum/runiac/examples/README.md

-# Terrascale Examples
+# runiac Examples

-This directory contains several example projects that you can use as a starting point for Terrascale.
+This directory contains several example projects that you can use as a starting point for runiac.

 ## Index